yuri-ktm/melonly-docs/public/markdown/1.x/installation.md

 ## Creating Project

-% After installing, you can check the Melonly CLI version if it has been properly installed.
-Then you'll be able to run `melon` commands:
+% After installing, you can check the Melonly CLI version if it has been properly installed:

 ```
 <span class="select-none mr-2">$</span>melon -v
 ```

+% Then you'll be able to run `melon` commands.
 % To create new project run the `new` command in your directory:

 ```